 Why is the Audio-Technica ATH-M20x the best wired headphones under $50 USD?

-The over-ear design is nice and the ear pads, while not the most comfortable, should accommodate most ear sizes.
-For less than $50 USD, you’ll have a hard time finding a better headset for semi-professional and hobbyist work.
-Once you gain confidence, and perhaps a bit of cash, you can then upgrade to the ATH-M40x.
+The over-ear design is nice, and the ear pads, while not the most comfortable, should accommodate most ear sizes.
+For less than $50, you’ll have a hard time finding a better headset for semi-professional and hobbyist work.
+Once you gain confidence and perhaps a bit of cash, you can then upgrade to the Audio-Technica ATH-M30x (at $79 at Amazon) or the better, ATH-M40x.